jpc342/Interactive-Lab-Hub/Final.md

 <img width="829" alt="Screen Shot 2021-12-12 at 11 09 28 PM" src="https://user-images.githubusercontent.com/73661058/145751091-66acae65-2b39-4e8b-8f7c-f1fc218a6c93.png">
 <img width="556" alt="Screen Shot 2021-12-12 at 11 09 58 PM" src="https://user-images.githubusercontent.com/73661058/145751120-eb435b79-7ca3-4506-8318-b09975b34ad5.png">

-Next we add metal places to the skelton for touch sensors [discuss how and why this failed] attached to alligator clips and covered the skeltons in furr.
+Next we add metal places to the skeleton for touch sensors [discuss how and why this failed] attached to alligator clips and covered the skeltons in furr.
 For the cat furr we used an old sweater we thirfted from Good Will.
 To get a cat shape from the furr we first created a pattern with thinner fabric and then cut it out of the thick furr material.
 Lastly we hot glued the furr coat on to the cat skeltons.
 Fabric pattern for furr:

 <img width="542" alt="Screen Shot 2021-12-12 at 11 31 00 PM" src="https://user-images.githubusercontent.com/73661058/145752752-78581013-b9c8-45e8-9572-f4337c93e5a9.png">